- Similar Conditions

 What is the treatment for a frozen shoulder?

 The treatment of a frozen shoulder usually requires an aggressive combination of over-the-counter non-steroidal anti-inflammatory medication, cortisone injection(s) into the shoulder, and physical therapy (physiotherapy).
 Without aggressive treatment, adhesive capsulitis can be permanent.

 Diligent physical therapy is often essential for recovery.
 A physical therapist will administer ultrasound, electric stimulation, range-of-motion exercise maneuvers, stretching, ice packs, and eventually strengthening exercises.
 Physical therapy can take weeks to months for recovery, depending on the severity of the scarring of the tissues around the shoulder.

 It is very important for people with a frozen shoulder to avoid reinjuring the shoulder tissues during the rehabilitation period.
 These individuals should avoid sudden, jerking motions of or heavy lifting with the affected shoulder.

 Sometimes a frozen shoulders is resistant to treatment.
 Patients with resistant frozen shoulders can be considered for release of the scar tissue by arthroscopic surgery or manipulation of the scarred shoulder under anesthesia.
 This manipulation is performed to physically break up the scar tissue of the joint capsule.
 It carries the risk of breaking the arm bone (humerus fracture).
 It is very important for patients that undergo manipulation to partake in an active exercise program for the shoulder after the procedure.
 It is only with continued exercise of the shoulder that mobility and function is optimized.

-What is the prognosis of a frozen shoulder?
+What is the prognosis for a frozen shoulder?

 The prognosis of a frozen shoulder depends on its response to physical therapy, exercises, and treatments as described above.
 Again, it is essential to avoid reinjuring the shoulder tissues during the rehabilitation period.
 Patients with resistant frozen shoulders can be considered for release of the scar tissue by arthroscopic surgery or manipulation of the scarred shoulder under anesthesia.
 Without aggressive treatment, a frozen shoulder can be permanent.